Breaking the Silence on Caste & Gender based Sexual Violence

 Our reform initiatives focus on driving policy-level change and strengthening accountability within existing systems.
 By collaborating with key stakeholders, we work to ensure responsiveness and meaningful improvements in how survivors of sexual violence are supported and cases are addressed.

-What Comes Under Reform in the System • Strategic collaborations and partnerships for systemic change
+• Strategic collaborations and partnerships for systemic change

 • Engagement with state officials, police, and judicial bodies